Cannabis, THC, CBD, and Inflammation: What Research Shows

 Anti-Inflammatory Effects of THC

-Several studies and anecdotal reports have suggested THC may help reduce pain and inflammation, particularly in chronic inflammation conditions where some users report relief from chronic pain and arthritis.
-Reducing neuroinflammation is also another property of THC that could potentially benefit those suffering from multiple sclerosis (MS) and Alzheimer’s.
-THC along with other cannabinoids has been studied for its potential to ease symptoms associated with inflammatory bowel disease (IBD) such as pain, nausea, and appetite loss.
-On top of that, THC is anecdotally linked to and being explored as a candidate for glaucoma treatment because of its potential to reduce eye pressure, which is a common symptom of glaucoma.
+Several studies and anecdotal reports have examined THC in connection with pain and inflammation, particularly in chronic inflammation conditions, and some users describe their own experiences with chronic pain and arthritis.
+Neuroinflammation is another area where THC has been studied, including research that looks at multiple sclerosis (MS) and Alzheimer’s.
+THC along with other cannabinoids has been studied in relation to inflammatory bowel disease (IBD) and symptoms such as pain, nausea, and appetite loss.
+THC has also been studied in connection with glaucoma and eye pressure, which is a common symptom of that condition.

 Conversely, higher doses or chronic use of THC are associated with pro-inflammatory responses and the respiratory system can be irritated from smoking or vaping THC which can lead to airway inflammation and other respiratory issues.